-- Intercepted commands are used as pattern decorators that allow behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
+- Intercepted commands are used as pattern decorators that allow behavior to be added to an individual object, dynamically and without affecting the behavior of other objects from the same class.
 They are represented as regular commands, but run their own logic before calling the actual command.

 Typical uses of this package would be intercepting messages and various logging implementations.

 Implements a command wrapped by an interceptor.
 It allows to build command call chains.
-The interceptor can alter execution and delegate calls to a next command, which can be intercepted or concrete.
+The interceptor can alter execution and delegate calls to a following command, which can be intercepted or concrete.

 An interface for listener objects that receive notifications on fired events.